krakenh2020/EduPilotFrontend/README.md

 license
 -------

-MIT License, Copyright (c) 2020 Peter Grassberger
+LGPL-3.0-or-later License, Copyright (c) 2020 Peter Grassberger

+Peter Grassberger <p.grassberger@student.tugraz.at> is the Author.

+TU Graz has exclusive right of use and the right to grant usage rights and does so as `LGPL-3.0-or-later`, also see agreement in german below.

 > Der/Die Auftragnehmer/in überträgt der TU Graz an den von ihm/ihr erzielten
   Arbeitsergebnissen sämtliche wie immer gearteten unbeschränkten,